-Highfield Primary buys into the LA SEN Training Package including SENJIT membership.
-The SENCo regularly attends LA and Coordinator training.
+Highfield Primary buys into the HEP Training Package.
+The SENCo regularly attends LA and Co-ordinator training.
 Information is passed to colleagues through staff meetings and at regular review meetings.
 Our SENCo regularly delivers staff meetings.
 Subject Co-ordinators and Phase Leaders are aware of the needs of children with SEN and make provision for them in their planning, monitoring and assessment.
 Staff receive on-going training from the LA, outside agencies and the SENCo to support their understanding and ability to deliver an appropriate curriculum for all our children.
-The school offers Wave 3 interventions - Tiger Teams in KS1 and speech and language groups for KS1 and KS2.
+The school offers Wave 3 interventions - Speech and Language groups for KS1 and KS2.
 Many Wave 2 interventions are provided by staff and a map of this provision is annually updated.